DaoTimothy/DaoTimothy/README.md

 # Welcome to My Profile!
 ## About Me

-Greetings! 👋 I'm Timothy Dao, a second-year Computer Science student with a focus on Cybersecurity at Carleton University.
+Greetings! 👋 I'm Timothy Dao, a third-year Computer Science student with a focus on Cybersecurity at Carleton University.
 Eager to contribute my skills and enthusiasm for technology in a dynamic and collaborative environment.

 ### 🎓 **Education:**
 Currently pursuing a Bachelor of Computer Science with Honors Stream at Carleton University.
 Achieving a stellar 12.0/12.0 GPA (A+) in my second year.
 Expected graduation in April 2027.